fponticelli/tml/docs/spec.md

 ### 1.5 Comments

 - Line comment: `//` prefix
-- Inline comment: `/* comment */` inside attributes or children
+- Inline or block comment: `/* comment */` inside attributes or children.
-- `CommentNode`s may be preserved for tooling but ignored semantically
+- `CommentNode`s may be preserved for tooling but ignored semantically.
+- Comments can also be interleaved in structural values in arrays/objects.

 ### 1.6 Inline Nesting